"Do not teach your children never to be angry; teach them HOW to be angry ." - Lyman Abbott

 10. Stay as close as you can.
 Your child needs an accepting witness who loves him even when he's angry.
 If you need to move away to stay safe, tell him "I'm keeping us both safe, so I'm moving back a bit, but I am right here.
 Whenever you're ready for a hug, I'm right here."

 If he yells at you to "Go away!" say "You're telling me to go away, so I am moving back, ok?
-I won't leave you alone with these scary feelings, but I'm moving back as far as you want."
+I won't leave you completely alone with these scary feelings, but I'm moving back as far as you want.
+I'm here with a hug when you're ready."

 12. Don't try to evaluate whether he's over-reacting.
 Of course he's over-reacting!
 But remember that children experience daily hurts and fears that they can't verbalize and that we don't even notice.
 They store them up and then look for an opportunity to "discharge" them.
 So if your kid has a meltdown over the blue cup and you really can't go right now to get the blue cup out of the car, it's ok to just lovingly welcome his meltdown.
 Most of the time, it wasn't about the cup, or whatever he's demanding.
 When children get whiny and impossible to please, they usually just need to cry, with our support.